christofmuc/KnobKraft-orm/docs/imports_target_schema.md

 1. Add `list_type` column with default `USER_LIST` (0) and backfill existing rows based on current heuristics (active banks vs. user banks).
 2. Create import list rows from `imports` joined to `patches`, generating `list_id`, `name`, `last_synced`, and populating `patch_in_list` membership for every patch referencing that `sourceID`.
 3. Remove or replace the `imports` table (drop table or convert to a read-only view pointing to `lists`).
-4. Ensure all public APIs (`getImportsList`, `renameImport`, etc.) now operate on the lists infrastructure to keep the UI unchanged while the underlying data moves.
+4. Ensure all public APIs (import listing in the tree, rename handlers, etc.) now operate on the lists infrastructure to keep the UI unchanged while the underlying data moves.
 5. Regression tests must cover migrating a schema-14/15 database into the new layout and validating the invariants above.